flectra-hq/flectra/doc/webservices/flectra.rst

 Create records
 --------------

-Records of a model are created using :meth:`~flectra.models.Model.create`.
+Records of a model are created using :meth:`~odoo.models.Model.create`.
 The method will create a single record and return its database identifier.

-:meth:`~flectra.models.Model.create` takes a mapping of fields to values, used to initialize the record.
+:meth:`~odoo.models.Model.create` takes a mapping of fields to values, used to initialize the record.
 For any field which has a default value and is not set through the mapping argument, the default value will be used.